 Speakers are placed along walls, in the ceiling and even behind the screen in order to push sound towards the audience.
 Up to 64 speakers can be used in a Dolby Atmos cinema, which is where the technology first appeared, and the idea is to totally envelop the audience in sound for a more immersive experience.

 When a Dolby Atmos system is installed, the room receives a complete calibration which allows sound mixers to ‘place’ sounds and voices at exact points in the room.
 Each speaker in an Atmos system has its own feed, enabling new front, surround and ceiling-mounted height channels.

 Dolby Atmos in the home

 Given that a full, cinema-style installation isn't a practical solution for most people, with a large number of speakers installed around the room, a simpler solution is required.
-That’s where Onkyo, Pioneer, Denon and Marantz come in – and, we suspect, many more manufacturers will follow suit.
+That’s where the AV manufacturers come in to play.

-Onkyo will be releasing two AV receivers: the TX-N1010 and TX-N3030, a network AV controller, two home cinema in a box packages and two speaker packages.
-Along with the new products, Onkyo has announced a firmware update for the TX-NR636, TX-NR737 and TX-NR838 AV receiver models.
-The update means that owners won't need to buy a new AV receiver, just some extra speakers to benefit from Atmos.
+Onkyo has released two AV receivers: the TX-N1010 and TX-N3030, a network AV controller, two home cinema in a box packages, and two speaker packages.
+Along with the new products, Onkyo has announced a firmware update for the TX-NR636, TX-NR737 and TX-NR838 AV receivers.
+The update means that owners won't need to buy a new AV receiver to benefit from Atmos (just the extra speakers).

 And you won't have to have in-ceiling speakers.
-Dolby’s “hardware partners” will also produce side speakers that will be able to emit sound that aims to emulate the feeling of sound coming from above your head.
+Dolby’s hardware partners will also produce side speakers that aim to do a similar job of delivering an enveloping sound without needing speakers attached to your ceiling.